tituslhy/deep-agents-bento-llama-stack/README.md

-# deep-agents-playground
+# Deep Agents with BentoML and Llama Cloud
-Exploration of the Deep Agents Framework
+This repository explores the use of Deep Agents with MCP tools from Llama Cloud and LLMs served by vLLM on Bento Cloud.

 ### Notes
 - Deep Agent is a LangGraph graph and can be invoked like a LangGraph react agent.